krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 The goal is to __discover inherent patterns__, structures, or relationships __within the input data__.
 The machine must uncover and create the groups itself, but __humans still put labels__ on the output groups.
 Common techniques include __Clustering__, Association Rule Learning , and Anomaly Detection.

+Unsupervised learning involves iterating until some objective function is minimized.

 Examples:
 - Clustering Technique: group similar data points together into clusters based on their features